Boat Launch Observations

 (7) Then there was the old man who apparently had just bought a new Bayliner Trophy, and apparently his first launching is at a the Westport launch on the first day of salmon season.
 He gets the boat off the trailer and tied to the dock fine.
 He then takes his pickup up to the parking lot.
 When he gets back to the boat he then takes out the convertible top, puts it on, next is the plexiglas side windows, then his antennas, then his VHF and depthfinder viewing head, then his salmon net, then raises his kicker motor, then gets his rods out and assembles them all while the many other frowning fishermen are trying to launch and negotiate back past his location tied to the end of the dock for over 30 minutes.
 He stands there in his new boat and smiles at everyone who has to back out manipulating around him.
 He apparently had no clue that what he was doing effected most all the others using the launch that morning.
 This guy apparently never heard about prepping his boat in the parking lot before launching.

 (8) Or the guy (me) who forgot to lock his boat trailer hitch onto the ball.
 Later it was found that when I had parked the boat and trailer in a friends lot the night before, so had only traveled a few miles in this condition.
-The boat was large and heavy enough tongue weight that he made it to the launch and unloaded OK.
+The boat was large and heavy enough tongue weight that I made it to the launch and unloaded OK.
 But upon returning while winching the boat back onto the trailer, the weight of the boat on the trailer's rear section, raises the hitch right up off the ball.
 The only thing that saved the day was that the trailer had surge brakes and I had the emergency cable snapped onto the pickup's bumper.
 This emergency cable put the trailer brakes on as the trailer and now partly loaded boat started back down the ramp by themselves into deeper water.
 I managed to reach arm deep in the water, place a chock behind a trailer tire to keep the trailer from going deeper.
 Then I managed to unload the boat off the trailer.
 Then I carefully backed down the pickup and re-hooked the hitch onto the ball, locking it this time, and starting the loading procedure all over again.
 Luckily the timing was so that the launch was not congested at that time.

 (9) Then the guy who had a boat that slid off the trailer easily.
 When he stopped partway down the ramp to unhook the winch line, the boat proceeded to launch itself on the concrete ramp.
 He then winched the boat back onto the trailer.
 Then proceeded to pull up the ramp to inspect the damage.
 This time either without snapping the safety hook or without one, the pickup jerked upon starting up and the winch clicker stop broke.
 Of course the boat launched itself all over again.
 This whole fiasco must have really chewed up the bottom, as there was fiberglas imbedded into the ramp after he finally drove away.

 (10) One morning at the Westport launch in the fall of 1998 at low tide a poor guy backed down and there was a drop off of about 18" off the end of the blacktop (found out later that a large crab boat had tied up to the dock right south of the ramp with its engine and prop turning.
 This washed the gravel out and moved it back to form a hump about 15' beyond the blacktop).
 This guy backed down far enough that he dropped his rear pickup tires into the hole off the end of the blacktop, his rear tires had water near the top of them.
 At the same time his trailer had raised up with it's tires now sitting on this gravel hump.
 He was far enough away from the dock that he could not really get to a position on the dock to pull or push the boat off the trailer.
 His boat motor starter had died so he could not get the outboard started to back the boat off, and the tide was coming in.
-A friendly fisherman who was also launching in the other lane and had a 4 wheel drive Blazer, after unhooking his trailer in the lot came back to the launch and pulled the then helpless guy out.
+A friendly fisherman who was also launching in the other lane and had a 4 wheel drive Chevy Blazer, after unhooking his trailer in the lot came back to the launch and pulled the then helpless guy out.

 Not the way to start the day out.
 This photo is not of the article mentioned above, but a very similar situation.